June 03, 2020

 Soumyadeb: Yeah.
 You don’t have to do the ETL with Segment.
 Segment can give your dump into your data warehouse, but that’s like once in six hours kind of a dump.
 Think about this architecture, right?
 There are two pieces to this puzzle.
 One if just piping of events.
 You collect all the events and you send it to all these destinations, right?
 For that use case, I think Segment is good enough, as the approach.
 Other than the privacy and security implications and everything outside.

-Then comes the second use case of, okay, now you collected all these event, and Segment keeps a copy and Segment has this product called Personas where it lets you slice and dice the data.
-You can say that like give me all the people who have done event X, but not event Y. You can slice and dice that data and like create audiences and then you can take actions on those audiences, right?
+Then comes the second use case of, okay, now you collected all these events, and Segment keeps a copy and Segment has this product called Personas where it lets you slice and dice the data.
+You can say that like give me all the people who have done event X, but not event Y. You can slice and dice that data and like create audiences, and then you can take actions on those audiences, right?
 You can say that like give me like all the people who came to the check-out page but did not buy.
 You will send them to Facebook and run some kind of a campaign.
 That is the Personas product.
 It gives you a tool to create those audience segments and activate those audience segments.

 Now all that is done on top of the event stream data that Segment has.
 I mean, you send everything to Segment so it knows the user interactions and so on.
 But in any large company, the event stream is only a part of your data.
 I mean, you have a lot more other data about your customers, which you don’t want to send to Segment.
 I mean, 8×8 was a good example.
 We had our billing data about customers and we know how much somebody is paying.
-How many support tickers they have open.
+How many support tickets they have open.
 All that data for, various reasons, was never sent to a third-party tool.

 But to create the audience segments that I was talking about.
 I mean, to create some interesting segments.
 I’ll give you a concrete example.
 We wanted to find people who are churning and take some action on top, right?
 To do that, we wanted to combine the event stream data so that we know what are the kind of activities they are doing in the app; if their activity level has gone down.
 But we also wanted to bring in the billing data so that we know there is like a large enterprise customer or is like a small and medium enterprise customer.
 That was all in the billing records, and we wanted to combine these two data and take some action on top.
 We wanted to send that output to a third-party application.
 That thing can only be done in your data warehouse because that’s where all your data lives.

-The complete Personas product that Segment built is not so useful unless that runs on top of the data that is in your data warehouse, and that what was the other pain point we’re trying to solve.
+The complete Personas product that Segment built is not so useful unless that runs on top of the data that is in your data warehouse, and that was the other pain point we’re trying to solve.
 It felt like you need to bring the Segment-like functionality, whether it’s like the data piping, whether it’s like the audience creation on top of your data warehouse.

 JM: I want to understand a little bit more about what the typical workflow is with regard to Segment.
 So if like somebody is using Segment – For those people who don’t know.
 Segment is just this gigantically popular customer data infrastructure product that aggregates tons and tons and tons of data all the time and it gets – Data gets saved on Segment’s platform.
 But how do people use Segment together with their data engineering stack?
 Just give me a little bit more.